 THE ROLE OF THE POLITICAL BOSS Whether or not the boss officially served as mayor, he controlled access to municipal jobs and business licenses, and influenced the courts and other municipal agencies.
-Bosses like Roscoe systems, and waterworks, and gave money to schools, hospitals, and orphanages.
+Bosses like Roscoe

+Conkling in New York used their power to build parks, sewer systems, and waterworks, and gave money to schools, hospitals, and orphanages.
 Bosses could also provide government support for new businesses, a service for which they were often paid extremely well.